 In the Tree

-There are plenty of places your Elf can hang out appearance, but if you’ve got a holiday tree in your classroom, this is a must!
+There are plenty of places your Elf can hang out appearance, but if you’ve got a holiday tree in your classroom, this is an easy option.
 Third-grade teacher Stephanie Rhea (@thirdgradefarmhouse on Instagram) shares that her classroom elf has “special moving gloves” so she could place him in her tree … to the delight of her class.
-After all, it’s the golden rule of the Elf on the Shelf that humans aren’t allowed to touch them.
+This solves that golden rule of the Elf on the Shelf that humans aren’t allowed to touch them.

 Elf Hot Cocoa